noahehall/theBookOfNoah/0current/languages/javascript/readme.md

 - js is single threaded: two things cannot run at the same time
   - Javascript is in the same queue as painting, updating styles, and handling user actions (e.g. highliting text/interacting with form controls)
   - thus concurrency is key to efficient js applications
+- was introduced in 1995 for Netscape Navigator browser
+  - after adoption by the community, a standard document was written called ECMAscript
+- IMO javascript may be the most flexible and usable language, outside of nimlang
+  - this flexibility comes with its disadvantages (especially for the purist, but fk those guys)
+  - embrace polyphormism, duck typing and coding to interfaces and you'll be successful in javascript

 ### tc39 and web standards